-I am an Associate Professor of Economics at the University of Oxford.
+I am a Professor of Economics at the University of Oxford.
 In the main part of my research, I study individual decision-making with a special interest on its psychological foundations.
 I aim to better understand the relevant behavioral traits affecting individual decisions and their welfare implications.
 I am also interested in collective decision-making procedures, with a special focus on collective welfare.
 I have lectured several Microeconomics subjects, both at the undergraduate and graduate level.

 As part of my Oxford professorial life, I am also the Lord Thomson of Fleet Fellow at Balliol College, where I am a Tutor in Economics.
 This post involves preparing Balliol students for the different microeconomic subjects they face in their undergraduate and graduate studies at the University of Oxford.